quil/quil/README.md

 * The Setup fn
 * The Draw fn
-* The Applet obj
+* The Sketch

-If `setup` and `draw` are hard working *artistic gladiators*, `applet` is the *arena* in which they battle for the glory of art.
+If `setup` and `draw` are hard working *artistic gladiators*, `sketch` is the *arena* in which they battle for the glory of art.
 However, they don't actually fight each other - they work as a team - relentlessly spilling colour all over the arena sands.
 The crowds roar for messy fight.

 `setup` lays all the groundwork and is called only once at the start. `draw`, on the other hand, is called immediately after `setup` has completed, and then repeatedly until you summon it to stop.
-When you create an `applet` and name your `setup` and `draw` fns, the fun automatically starts.
+When you create an `sketch` and name your `setup` and `draw` fns, the fun automatically starts.

 A simple example is called for:

     (ns for-the-glory-of-art
-      (:use [quil core applet]))
+      (:use quil.core))

     (defn setup []
       (smooth)                          ;;Turn on anti-aliasing